 A Japanese Consultancy firm JICA - CCI based at Bhubaneswar is working on financing the water supply scheme in the Sambalpur municipality area.
+TTI, Bangalore has also been roped by the state Govt. to prepare the report on the water supply scheme in the Sambalpur area.
 The recommendations of these consultancy firms will be of great help to SDA in planning and implementing the water supply schemes in the area.
 PHED will be providing the water supply in the area which are declared as urban area by the SDA.